lukashanak/100-days-of-code/log.md

 ### Day 1: March 20, Saturday.

 **Today's Progress**:
-- Found and read/watched articles/videos on how to implement responsive web design principles in my projects.
+- Found and ate some stuff on how to implement responsive web design principles in my projects, including the best practices (mobile-first etc..)
 - Started working on making website look well on bigger devices

 **Time Spent**: